janishahn/pdf-extraction/docs/README.md

 ## Features

 - **Interactive PDF Viewing**: Navigate through multiple PDFs and pages with smooth rendering
-- **Rectangle Mask Creation**: Draw rectangular masks over PDF content using drag-and-drop
+- **Rectangle Mask Creation**: Draw rectangular masks over PDF content using drag-and-drop, or automatically generate masks from vector graphics
-- **Mask Editing**: Move, modify, and delete masks with visual feedback
+- **Mask Editing**: Move, resize using edge handles, and delete masks with visual feedback
 - **Page Approval Workflow**: Systematic approval process for quality control
 - **Batch Export**: Export all approved masks to PNG files with metadata
 - **State Persistence**: All work is automatically saved and restored between sessions